St Andrews golf courses for beginners, high handicaps & juniors

 So, most aptly, let us start in the Home of Golf …

 Most golfers who flock to the town of St Andrews are on a mission to play the St Andrews Old Course, probably the most famous and revered golf course in the world.
 Yet once you arrive in St Andrews, you discover the Old Course does not stand alone.
-(In fact, St Andrews Links recently opened its seventh golf course, St Andrews Castle Course).
-The Old Course and its two mighty brothers St Andrews Links New and Jubilee Courses – make for an awesome trio, all running next to each other and sharing the same hallowed parcel of links land.
+The Old Course and its mighty brothers St Andrews Links New and Jubilee Courses, (along with their newest addition, the Castle – just outside of the town) – make for an awesome trio, all running next to each other and sharing the same hallowed parcel of links land.

 St Andrews – the Little Brothers